BensThoughts/zero-node-integration/README.md

 # gcloud auth configure-docker
 ```

-In general --push is meant to be used for releases, so you should be at a clean stage in which your app is fully up to date, recently committed and built, or pushing will not work.
+In general --push is meant to be used for releases, so you should be at a clean stage in which your app is fully committed and built, or pushing will not work.

 **Note** If you get an error such as
 ```
 tag does not exist: DOCKER_REPO/APP_NAME:commitHash
 ```

 It is because you have not built the image based on the latest commit.
-Suggestion is to run --version to bump the version (this will automatically build out the latest version), or just run --build if you do not want to bump the version before pushing.
+Suggestion is to run --version to bump the version (which also builds out the latest version), or just run --build if you do not want to bump the version before pushing.

 You can also bump the version and push all at once with:
 ```
 # ./docker.sh --version [patch, minor, or major] --push
 ```

 # Overview of workflow:

 You can work on a project, wile committing changes.
 Then test those changes locally by using --build and running the container.

-When you are ready to release (i.e. have committed all of the latest changes and built them into an image) bump the version with --version so that your image reflects the new version in its package.json.
+When you are ready to release (i.e. have committed all of the latest changes and built them into an image that passes tests) bump the version with --version so that your image reflects the new version in its package.json.

 Then use --push to push the new version along with its associated tags (latest, git commit hash, and semantic version) to your docker registry.